-Wisdom Teeth Removal San Diego, La Jolla & Clairemont
+Wisdom Teeth Removal in San Diego, La Jolla & Clairemont

 The wisdom teeth often don’t have enough room to grow correctly.
 When they become impacted or come in at the wrong angle, they can cause a number of painful and serious problems.
 If you’re experiencing jaw pain, swelling, or noticing a shift in your other teeth, it may be time to consider wisdom teeth removal.